Nonparametric IPSS: Fast, flexible feature selection with false discovery control: Overview of methods and implementation details

 \subsection{Preselection.}

-Many feature selection algorithms, including most in \cref{sec:other_methods}, employ some form of screening, or \textit{preselection}, as an initial step in the selection process.
-This can be especially helpful in high dimensions for reducing noise and runtime.
-When $p>200$, we preselect features for IPSSGB, IPSSRF, and the other stability selection-based methods (IPSSL and SSBoost, detailed below) by running their respective selection algorithms on the full dataset three times---that is, computing $\Phi_{Z_{1:n}}$ three times---and keeping only the $p_{\text{pre}}=\max\{200, p/20\}$ features with the largest average scores across all three trials.
-Note that $\Phi_{Z_{1:n}}$ is stochastic, given $Z_{1:n}$, due to randomness in the gradient boosting and random forest algorithms.
-This preselection step does not affect the theoretical control on E(FP) since $\lvert\hat{S}_{\mathrm{IPSS},\mathrm{pre}} \cap S^c\rvert = \lvert\hat{S}_{\mathrm{IPSS},\mathrm{pre}} \cap S^c_{\mathrm{pre}}\rvert$, where $\hat{S}_{\mathrm{IPSS},\mathrm{pre}}$ are the features selected by IPSS using only the preselected features, and $S^c_{\mathrm{pre}}$ are the preselected features in $S^c$.
-Of course, preselection risks throwing away important features, potentially increasing the number of false negatives.
-However, we have yet to observe a case in which an important feature that was not in the top $p_{\mathrm{pre}}$ preselected features was selected by IPSS when the full set of features was used instead.
-In other words, a feature that does not make the top $p_{\mathrm{pre}}$ is highly unlikely to be selected by IPSS regardless of whether or not preselection is used.
+Many feature selection methods employ some form of screening, or \textit{preselection}, as an initial step in the selection process.
+This can be especially helpful in high dimensions for increasing power and reducing runtimes.
+For many of the methods in \cref{sup_sec:method_list}, we preselect features by running a randomized importance function on the full dataset three times---that is, computing $\Phi_{Z_{1:n}}$ three times---and keeping only the $p_{\text{pre}}$ features with the largest average scores across all three trials.
+For example, preselection for \texttt{IPSSRF} entails fitting three random forests to the full dataset and keeping the $p_\text{pre}$ features with the largest average importance scores.

+For IPSS, this preselection step does not affect the theoretical control on E(FP) since $\lvert\hat{S}_{\mathrm{IPSS},\mathrm{pre}} \cap S^c\rvert = \lvert\hat{S}_{\mathrm{IPSS},\mathrm{pre}} \cap S_{\mathrm{pre}}^c\rvert$, where $\hat{S}_{\mathrm{IPSS},\mathrm{pre}}$ are the features selected by IPSS using only the preselected features, and $S_{\mathrm{pre}}^c$ are the preselected features in $S^c$.
+Of course, preselection risks discarding important features, potentially increasing the number of false negatives.
+In practice, however, we find that preselection actually helps IPSS, stability selection, and model-X knockoffs identify more true positives while still controlling false discoveries.
+This is because preselection gets rid of many noisy features, making it easier for these methods to detect the true signal.

+In \cref{sup_sec:method_list}, we describe the preselection parameters for each method, which were determined by extensive testing on simulated data.
+We do not apply preselection when implementing \texttt{Boruta}, \texttt{RFEGB}, \texttt{RFHT}, \texttt{Vita}, and \texttt{VSURF} since these methods include their own internal screening steps.